 The company is exposed to credit risk from its operating activities, principally customer and reinsurer receivables, but also from cash deposits and loans to local authorities.
-A portion of member business is retro-rated which allows Members to pay premium as losses are reported or paid, depending on the contract, rather than paying all premium up front.
+A portion of member business is retro-rated which allows payment of premium as losses are reported or paid, depending on the contract, rather than paying all premium up front.